mds1/survivor-backend/README.md

     4. Send a list of the surving players back to the contract
 3. The API returns a list of players who are still alive

+See the frontend code for more information about the application and its architecture.

+## Sample Response
 Sample API response (teams/integers are sorted by the order returned from the MySportsFeed API):

 ```json